kevinzhuang01/srp_2025/_profiles/joshuaadeleke.md

   Resource (NAIRR) community.
 The opportunity to work with scientists and engineers from all backgrounds will expand my perspective on how AI and advanced mathematics can be harnessed together to solve challenging problems in broad research sectors such as materials science, energy, and climate.
-Equally significant, SRPâ\x80\x99s focus on mentorship and belonging resonates with my own mentoring of undergraduate students as well as outreach to younger students.
-I hope to develop not just new technical skills and interdisciplinary collaborations, but also meaningful professional connections that embody this programâ\x80\x99s vision of a science and technology ecosystem where everyone belongs, everyone flourishes, and everyone benefits."
+Equally significant, SRP’s focus on mentorship and belonging resonates with my own mentoring of undergraduate students as well as outreach to younger students.
+I hope to develop not just new technical skills and interdisciplinary collaborations, but also meaningful professional connections that embody this program’s vision of a science and technology ecosystem where everyone belongs, everyone flourishes, and everyone benefits.
-lightning_talk: "Unidirectional Eulerâ\x80\x93Alignment: Entropy, Disintegration,
+lightning_talk: 'Unidirectional Euler–Alignment: Entropy, Disintegration, Stability'
-  Stability"
-keywords: "Nonlocal Partial Differential Equations; Entropy and Weak Solutions; Measure Disintegration; Collective Dynamics; Eulerâ\x80\x93Alignment Systems; Scientific Machine Learning; Mathematical Physics."
+keywords: Nonlocal Partial Differential Equations; Entropy and Weak Solutions; Measure Disintegration; Collective Dynamics; Euler–Alignment Systems; Scientific Machine Learning; Mathematical Physics.
 image: "/assets/images/pictures/joshua_adeleke.jpg"
 ---

-## Academic Interests

-My research centers on analysis and partial differential equations, with a focus on measure-theoretic scalar balance laws and Lie symmetry methods for nonlinear PDEs.
-I am particularly interested in how symmetry structures and entropy principles govern the existence, uniqueness, and qualitative behavior of weak solutions in fluid and kinetic models.